Kimmiich/Building-a-digital-clock/README.md

-# What-time-is-it?
+# Digital clock
-Building a digital clock.
+One of the first code projects I did.
+A simple digital clock :)